 Meadow Street level crossing is located in Guildford, Western Australia, about 13 km from Perth Railway Station.
 The level crossing consists of dual-gauge double-track railway over a dual carriageway road with pedestrian walkways on both sides.
 The crossing is immediately adjacent to the road intersection between Meadow Street and James Street.
-The road intersection is controlled by traffic lights which work in conjunction with the level crossing equipment.
+The road intersection is controlled by traffic lights, which work in conjunction with the level crossing equipment.

-The level crossing and associated pedestrian gates were maintained by the PTA.
+The PTA maintained the level crossing and associated pedestrian gates.